Q: May I just go to the Ohio Valley Hospital School of Radiography and receive a radiologic certificate?

 A: No, this is a full time, primarily day-time program with some clinical requiring a 1p.m. to 9p.m. rotation.

 A: That would depend on the coursework you took for your previous degree.
 All students must complete the required courses.
-La Roche College will evaluate your transcript and see what courses you might still have to take.
+La Roche University will evaluate your transcript and see what courses you might still have to take.

 Q: Why does the Ohio Valley Hospital School of Radiography only take 9 students into the program?